in-the-keyhole/byzantine-config-binaries/README.md

 # Byzantine-config

-Hyperledger fabric configuration and organization update GUI based executable application.
+GUI based executable application that allows Hyperledger Fabric (HLF) configuration transactions to be created to update channel configurations and adding organizations to an HLF network.

 ### Installation